 Unfortunately, interviews aren't a good way to recruit people.
 Because here's the thing, if you only undertake interviews, you're going to run into trouble.
 The research is unequivocal.
 Most people fudge their resumes or fudge their answers in interviews.

-In fact some of the most senior people in the world have been caught out lying on the resumes AFTER the recruitment process.
+In fact, some of the most senior people in the world have been caught out lying on the resumes AFTER the recruitment process.
 For example, Albert Dunlap, who was the CEO of Sunbeam, failed to declare two previous positions from his resume.
 Positions that had ended poorly because of his poor performance.
 He was fired from Sunbeam in 1998, accused of accounting fraud.

 And what about Andrew Flanagan, who was the GM for Myer for a day!
-He said on his resume that he had worked for Inditex, who owned the network of Zara stores.
+He said on his resume that he had worked for Inditex, which owned the network of Zara stores.
 He'd actually never worked for them.

 But it's not just CEOs who fake it.